SiobhanP1/popup-restaurant/README.md

 * The internal user goal is to provide a way for event staff to view those bookings.
 * The site is targeted at the organisers of a pop-up restaurant.
 It provides a way for them to gather bookings online and to view the information provided by those booking.

-ADD LIVE VERSION LINK HERE
-* The live version can be accessed here:
+* The live version can be accessed here: https://popup-restaurant-booking-6b35de1eb8e5.herokuapp.com/

 ## AGILE Methodology